 The lounge is easy to find but not easy to reach because it is at the corner of a big hall.
 C-Lounge is suitable only for passengers departing from the Terminal C. If you plan to visit the lounge, take the security checkpoint at the right side of the terminal no matter which departure gate your flight is.
 You will then see the lounge right after the security at the same level (ground level).
 Taking the wrong security checkpoint means you have to exercise in the departure hall by walking stairs up and down.

 C-Lounge is comfortable.
 It is clean and nicely decorated.
-There is a great view to the tarmac.
+There are a great views to the tarmac from every floors.

-During our visit, the lounge was almost empty and that made it really peaceful.
+During our visits, the lounge has been almost empty and that has made it really peaceful.
 With more customers, we guess that the lounge atmosphere will be different.

 Toilets are outside the lounge but near.

 The food and drink selection in the lounge is basic.
 There have been beer and wines available.
 We have been also able to take cold drinks from the fridge.
 The lounge has a coffee machine.